JCMontalbano/Code-portfolio/phisherDetector/README.md

 ```
 python3 2.countersample.py rapid7 10000
 ```
 This script does the same text scan as in 1.recursiveTextScan.py, but now it is scanning the out-of-network links generated before.
+It also attempts to discover new outlinks recursively.

 ## 3.vectorizeText.py
 ```